Characters of the Silent Hill series

 The survival horror video games series Silent Hill features a large cast of characters.
 The games' player characters are "everymen", in contrast to action-oriented survival horror video game series featuring combat-trained player characters, such as Resident Evil.
-The games are set in the series' eponymous fictional American town.
+Most games are set in the series' eponymous fictional American town.

 Characters went through several conceptual different phases prior to their final designs.
 The physical appearances of Silent Hill 3 characters were created using actors as models.

 Design

 Silent Hill and Silent Hill 2 characters were designed by Takayoshi Sato.
 Team Silent, a production group within Konami Computer Entertainment Tokyo, oversaw the process.
 Team Silent designed the character Maria to have physical flaws and did not base her on any particular model.
 The developers toned down her design because of technical problems with her low neckline.
 To better capture her facial movements, Sato Takayoshi practiced expressions in front of a mirror and drew her facial expressions instead of using motion capture.
 Maria and Mary share the same facial structure, polygon count and voice actor; only the muscle structure differs.
-Takayoshi designed Angela to appear older than her intended age of sixteen or seventeen and the developers chose an older voice actor for her.
+Takayoshi designed Angela to appear older than her intended age of nineteen and the developers chose an older voice actor for her.
 Fifty to sixty Japanese and American voice actors auditioned for Silent Hill 2, with five ultimately chosen: Guy Cihi, Donna Burke, David Schaufele, Jakey Breckenridge, and Monica Horgan.
 Motion capture of the voice actors was used to model their action.

 The Silent Hill 3 development team initially saw Heather as "innocent", something that was reflected in original sketches of her, but they found this motif to be too "nice", so the game's supervising illustrator Shingo Yuri modeled Heather after French actresses Sophie Marceau and Charlotte Gainsbourg, with Vanessa Paradis serving as a model for concept art.
 The character's leg-revealing outfit and slightly curly hair was the subject of debate among Yuri and two female members of the development team: while Yuri firstly envisioned her wearing jeans, these members convinced him that she needed more sex appeal.
 Yuri also accepted their view that curly hair would be more suitable for a young girl.
 The character's name was taken from Heather Morris, who provided Heather's voice and motion capture.